 As self-prepared and program-generated wills are often ineffective, you can have confidence that your estate plan’s objectives will be accomplished with our Firm’s attorney-prepared wills.
 Our goal as your wills and estates attorney in Atlanta will be to make the process easier and educate you (the client) in a plainspoken manner.

-We have over 10 years of experience in our field and use a team of specialists to make sure that you get the best possible result.
+We have over 10 years of experience as lawyers specializing in wills and use a team of specialists to make sure that you get the best possible result.

 What type of will do you need for your estate?

-Meyring Law Firm’s Atlanta will lawyers will help you with a simple will or a complex will with testamentary trusts and special provisions that address each individual client’s planning goals.
+Meyring Law Firm’s Atlanta lawyer for wills and trusts will help you with a simple will or a complex will with testamentary trusts and special provisions that address each individual client’s planning goals.
 When life insurance benefits are directed to the estate, a “complex” will with a testamentary trust may provide for the support, education, and healthcare of minor children for years after the will is probated.

 Wills can be created for the following purposes: